syncfusion-content/blazor-docs/blazor/combobox/custom-value.md

 # Adding Custom Value to Blazor ComboBox Component

-You can add custom value to the ComboBox component , When the typed character(s) is not present in the list, a button will be shown in the popup list.
-By clicking on this button, the custom value character(s) get added in the existing list as a new item.
+You can add custom value to the ComboBox component.
+When the typed character(s) is not present in the list, a button will be shown in the popup list.
+By clicking on this button, the custom value character(s) get added to the existing list as a new item.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns;